ashleve/lightning-hydra-template/README.md

 <details>
 <summary><b>Implementing k-fold cross validation</b></summary>

 Currently, pytorch lightning doesn't support k-fold cross validation.
 That being said, one way implement it could be by preparing a datamodule which accepts the fold number as an init parameter.
 Example of such datamodule can be found [here](https://gist.github.com/ashleve/ac511f08c0d29e74566900fd3efbb3ec).
-Using it would require rewriting the template training pipeline, and it's not obvious how to make it work with loggers, since each fold training would spawn a separete logger experiment.
+Using it would require rewriting the template training pipeline, and it's not obvious how to make it work with loggers, since each fold training would spawn a separate logger experiment.

 </details>